AlShakib/sirius/root/usr/share/gnome-shell/extensions/arcmenu@arcmenu.com/README.md

 ### Introduction

-ArcMenu is an application menu for GNOME shell, designed to provide a more traditional user experience and workflow.
+ArcMenu is an application menu for GNOME Shell, designed to provide a more traditional user experience and workflow.
 This extension has many features, including multiple menu layout styles, GNOME search, quick access to system shorctus, and more!
 If you are a new user to GNOME and are looking for a Windows style start menu, this extension will be perfect for you!

 -----